rcarrata/rcarrata.github.io/_posts/2019-11-11-disabling-self-provisioning-ocp4.md

 ### Customizing the request message

-Now any time a user tries to create a project they will be greated with the same message `You may not request a new project via this API`.
-You can customize this message to give a more meaningful response
+Now any time a user tries to create a project they will be greeted with the same message `You may not request a new project via this API`.
+You can customize this message to give a more meaningful response.

 ```
 oc patch --type=merge project.config.openshift.io cluster -p '{"spec":{"projectRequestMessage":"Please visit https://myticket.rober.com to request a project"}}'